gruelbox/transaction-outbox/README.md

 ## Installation

+Requires at least Java 11. **Stuck on an earlier JDK?
+[Speak up](https://github.com/gruelbox/transaction-outbox/issues/new/choose)**.
+If there's any interest in downgrading, it won't be particularly hard to strip out the Java 9/10/11 features like `var`.

 The latest stable release is available from Maven Central.
 Check the [latest version](https://github.com/gruelbox/transaction-outbox/releases) and add the dependency:
 ```xml
 <dependency>